-- our belief that our energy recovery devices make seawater reverseosmosis and other fluid processes in which our devices are used offer a more affordable means of production; - our objective of finding new applications for our technology outside of desalination, expanding and enhancing our offerings for the desalination industry, and developing new products for new markets; - our plan to manufacture a portion of our ceramics components internally; - our expectation that our expenditures for research and development will increase; - our expectation that we will continue to rely on sales of our energyrecovery devices for a substantial portion of our revenue; - our expectation that sales outside of the United States will remain asignificant portion of our revenue; - our belief that our existing cash balances and cash generated from our operations will be sufficient to meet our anticipated capital requirements for at least the next 12 months; and - · our expectation that a portion of our revenue could continue to be denominated in foreign currencies.
+- our belief that our energy recovery devices make seawater reverseosmosis and other fluid processes in which our devices are used a more affordable means of production; - our objective of finding new applications for our technology outside of desalination, expanding and enhancing our offerings for the desalination industry, and developing new products for new markets; - our plan to manufacture a portion of our ceramics components internally; - our expectation that our expenditures for research and development will increase; - our expectation that we will continue to rely on sales of our energyrecovery devices for a substantial portion of our revenue; - our expectation that sales outside of the United States will remain asignificant portion of our revenue; - our expectation that our margins will be impacted negatively if our production volume does not increase in the foreseeable future; - our belief that our existing cash balances and cash generated from our operations will be sufficient to meet our anticipated capital requirements for at least the next 12 months; - our expectations and anticipated expenses relating to our plan to consolidate our North American operations and transfer our Michigan-based operations to our manufacturing center and headquarters in San Leandro, California, discussed in Note 12 to Notes to Condensed Consolidated Financial Statements (unaudited) and elsewhere in this report; and - our expectation that a portion of our revenue could continue to be denominated in foreign currencies.

-All forward-looking statements included in this document are subject to additional risks and uncertainties further discussed under "Part II, Item 1A:Risk Factors" and are based on information available to us as of May 6, 2011.
+All forward-looking statements included in this document are subject to additional risks and uncertainties further discussed under "Part II, Item 1A: Risk Factors" and are based on information available to us as of August 5, 2011.
 We assume no obligation to update any such forward-looking statements.
-It is important to note that our actual results could differ materially from the results set forth or implied by our forward-looking statements.
+Itis important to note that our actual results could differ materially from the results set forth or implied by our forward-looking statements.
 The factorsthat could cause our actual results to differ from those included in such forward-looking statements are set forth under the heading "Part II, Item 1A:Risk Factors," and our results disclosed from time to time in our reports onForms 10-K, 10-Q and 8-K and our Annual Reports to Stockholders.

-The following should be read in conjunction with the condensed financialstatements and related notes included in "Part I, Item 1: Financial Statements" of this quarterly report and the consolidated financial statements and related notes included in our Annual Report on Form 10-K as filed on March 15, 2011.
+The following should be read in conjunction with the condensed consolidated financial statements and related notes included in "Part I, Item 1: Financial Statements" of this quarterly report and the consolidated financial statements and related notes included in our Annual Report on Form 10-K as filed on March 15, 2011.